DSpeichert/netbootd/README.md

 ## TFTP and HTTP

-netbootd exposes all "mounts" via both TFTP and HTTP simultatenously.
+netbootd exposes all "mounts" via both TFTP and HTTP simultaneously.
 Naturally, it's not a good idea to transfer really large files over TFTP but PXE generally requires use of TFTP in most cases.